nichwrig/DI-Notes/Elsevier Impact Conference.md

 - There's a new newest release of designs for journals.
   > This should be interesting.
 I think this in fact might be useful.
 - Common Challenges: need for stable professional site, impact of journal
+- The designs look better.
+Not great, but it looks better.
+I'm ready to update now.